vocdoni/docs/docs/architecture/components.md

 An Entity is an aggregate of data living on the Entity Resolver smart contract and on IPFS.

-For a complete explanation, read the [Entities section](/architecture/components/entities).
+For a complete explanation, read the [Entities section](/architecture/smart-contracts/entities).

 ##### Process Metadata

 A Voting Process is also an aggregate of data living on the Voting Process smart contract and on IPFS.

-For a complete explanation, read the [Governance Processes section](/architecture/components/processes).
+For a complete explanation, read the [Processes section](/architecture/smart-contracts/process).

 ### Vochain